sleggat/TallyHo/README.md

 - Duplicate / Restart tasks
 - Filter by Client and/or Project
 - Delete tasks
-- Select rows/days and calculate total costs
+- Select rows/days to show a tally of costs and hours
 - Add Reimbursable expenses (e.g. printing costs, client's domain name, 'research' trip to Bali)
 - Different hourly rates; Default Rate / Client Rate / Project Rate
 - Visual cue showing time spent on each task (blue = meh / red = good effort)
-- Selecting individual rows and/or click the date headers to get a tally of Hours / Cost

 #### Features I'd like to add at some point;
 - Filtering by date range